arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-14.md

     ap >>= (f >> return')
 ```

 Wow!
-That's quite something!
-The compiler is happy with the signature
+How concise!
+The compiler is happy with the signature and every,
-and every, every single test is still green.
+every single test is still green.
 [This is heavy][doc]!
+It's actually
+quite something!

-I guess the result might appear cryptic and magic.
-I swear that after playing
+I guess that the result might appear cryptic and magic.
+I swear that,
-enough with FP you will find it understandable.
-And I promise that
+after playing enough with FP, you will find it understandable.
+And I
-when we will eventually distill the do-notation of the very same
+promise that when we will eventually distill the do-notation, you will
-formula, you will find reading it just familiar.
+even find it familiar.

-* `map` takes `f: 'a -> 'b` and applies it to the value parsed by `'a
-  Parser`.
-It maps functions to parsers.
-* *Mapping* a function `f` is equivalent to *binding* the function `f
-  >> return'`, because `f >> return'` simply means "run `f`, then lift
-  the result to the Parser world, to make the `bind` signature happy".

-I know, I know, it's hairy.
-Bear with me, read this section again when
-we have introduce the do-notation.

 ## Look ma, applicative functors either!
-Writing `map` in terms of `>>=` is cool.
+Writing `map` in terms of `>>=` was cool.
 But we already wrote it
-in terms of `<*>`, so what's the reason to be that impressed?
+in terms of `<*>`, so shall we be so impressed?

-What if we could also kill `<*>`'s implementation, and redefine it in
+What if we killed `<*>`'s implementation and redefined it in terms
-terms `>>=` and `return'`?
-It would be just like with `Aggregate` and
+`>>=` and `return'`?
+That would be similar to the case of `Aggregate`
-LINQ: `>>=` would really be all we ever needed, the one-size-fits-all,
+and LINQ: `>>=` would really be all we ever needed, the
-the one-stop, the mythical silver-bullet operator.
+one-size-fits-all tool, the mythical silver-bullet operator.

 In [Chapter 10](/monadic-parser-combinators-10) we wrote: